honno/gzip-quine/_posts/2019-07-22-how-to-make-compressed-file-quines.md

 You may have come across a compressed archive file (`.zip`, `.tar.gz`, `.rar` etc.) that [infinitely contains itself](https://alf.nu/ZipQuine) and thought that looks neat.

-You may even want to make your own---if you have suspiciously too much time on your hands and like to jump into black holes of pointless endeavours, then let me welcome you comrade.
+You might even want to make your own---that is, if you have suspiciously too much time on your hands and like to jump into black holes of pointless endeavours.
+Let me welcome you comrade.
 This post will explore everything you need to know to be on your merry way creating these quines.

 Much of the credit goes to folks much smarter than myself (they will be introduced); this tutorial is meant to curate previous work and literature as much as it is for myself to educate you.
 The goal here is to allow for any curious, technically-minded newcomer to make sense of all the concepts involved in creating compression quines.